quarkcloudio/quark-smart/README.md

 Overview:

-Quark-easy is a golang single service based on QuarkGo
+quark-smart is a golang single service based on QuarkGo